 Fear City

 A Full colour, Giclée Print on heavyweight art paper.
-Available in A3 or A4 sizes.
+Available in A3

 Reeling from a decade of social turmoil, New York in the 1970s fell into a deep tailspin.
 Substantial cuts in law enforcement and citywide unemployment topping ten percent, crime and financial crisis became the dominant themes of the decade.